 The gloves merge some of the old Thai-style form and construction with a more modern visual MMA style.

 As for the quality of Venum gloves, it’s variable depending on the model.
-The cheapest are the Contender, which are $30 on Amazon, while the top end gloves are the Giant 3’s and the Sharps, which are $100.
+The cheapest is the Contender, which is $30 on Amazon, while the top end gloves are the Giant 3’s and the Sharps, which are $100.

 As for the glove range, you can get anything from your basic Under $50 Budget Boxing Glove to a more professional $100+ glove for rigorous sparring or training work.

 I’ve written a review of all the current (as of 2016) Venum Boxing Gloves currently on the market.

 The Venum Contender gloves are the cheapest of the Venum boxing glove models and are geared for casual boxing and fitness.
 While these can, in a pinch, be used by the serious fight trainee, the limitations of the glove are pretty obvious when you put them on.
 They are far less padded, made of